-The curvy and hairpinned mountainous road up to Sierra Negra (also called Cerro La Negra) is claimed to be the highest road in North America.
+The curvy and hairpinned mountain road to the top of Sierra Negra (also called Cerro La Negra) is claimed to be the highest road in North America.
 This Mexican dirt track climbs up to 4.640m (15,220ft) above the sea level.
 At the top of the climb you will find the biggest Millimetric RadioTelescope in the world.
-It’s one of the famous hairpinned roads in the world
+It’s one of the most hairpinned roads in the world.

 The Large Millimeter Telescope located on the top of this volcano, called Sierra Negra, Tliltépetl or volcán Atlitzin is the world´s largest single-dish steerable millimetre-wavelength telescope designed specifically for astronomical observations in the wavelength range of 0.85 – 4mm.
 It’s one of the highest mountain roads of the country.